alexanderwalford-official/AutoTranslate.js/README.md

 ### Website Installation (RSL CDN)
 1. Simply add the following code before the end of your body tag: <code><script src="https://renovatesoftware.com:140/js/AutoTranslate.js"></script></code>

-2. Then add the ID of "AutoTranslate" to any elements you wish to translate.
+2. Then add the ID of "AutoTranslate" to the element you wish to translate, I recommend adding it to your body tag.

 #### Supported Languages